swcarpentry/managing-research-software-projects/_episodes/19-agile.md

         *   Many become quite defensive when told that figuring out what to do is now part of their job, but that's as essential to agile development as it is to scientific research.

+> ## Are You Agile?
+>
+> 1. Which of the key agile practices described above are you currently using?
+> 2. Which do you think you and your team would actually adopt in the next 3-6 months?
+> 3. Which do you think are not good fits to your needs or situation?
+{: .challenge}

 {% include links.md %}